socadk/patterns/reading-lists/api-design.md

 Pattern papers:

-* ["Patterns on Designing API Endpoint Operations"](https://eprints.cs.univie.ac.at/7194/1/patterns-on-designing-api-endpoint-operations-proceeding-version5.pdf) <!-- Hillside link returns error message -->
+* ["Patterns on Designing API Endpoint Operations"](https://eprints.cs.univie.ac.at/7194/1/patterns-on-designing-api-endpoint-operations-proceeding-version5.pdf), PLoP 2021 <!-- Hillside link returns error message -->
 * Five EuroPLoP papers 2017 to 2020, superseeded by content on api-patterns website and the book ["Patterns for API Design"](https://api-patterns.org/book/)

 See ["Related Pattern Languages"](https://api-patterns.org/relatedPatternLanguages) on api-patterns.org for more information.